Macintosh001/EECS-3311-final-project/docs/log.md

 - Added a UI element that gets the username and password for the local SQL Database
 - A whole bunch of bug fixes

+## Aaron
+- got back buttons working except for coupon manager
+- fixed some overlapping fields

 # Thuesday, March 9th

 ## William
 - A few more bug fixes

+## Aaron
+- added date filters in the Stock classes, utilizing the date picker